protesilaos/my-website/_politics/2025-09-02-when-your-country-is-a-theme-park.md

 disproportionately large plates.
 Again, nobody actually eats this way outside the controlled environment.
 It does not matter.
 The theme park is all about reinforcing a belief in the verisimilitude of a product.
-The trick is to maintain a shadow play of consumerist cosmopolitanism, in which there appears to be a unifying global culture that simply has its own cute little particularities from one locale to another.
+The trick is to maintain a shadow play of consumerist cosmopolitanism in which there appears to be a unifying global culture that simply has its own cute little particularities from one locale to another.

 This is the result of homogeneisation, of mass production, and of streamlined marketing.
-The true culture is threatened with extinction, because its people are impoverished and pressured to move out of the way.
+The true culture is threatened with extinction because its people are impoverished and pressured to move out of the way.
 There are no locals serving guests at those taverns, for example.
 Not one!
 The waiters have been imported for pennies from some